 What’s the difference between computing in the cloud and storing data in the cloud?
-The most straightforward explanation is that “cloud computing” refers to the execution of tasks such as software over the internet, whereas “cloud storage” refers to the practice of storing data on servers in order to make it accessible over the internet.
+The most straightforward explanation is that “azure ad backup” refers to the execution of tasks such as software over the internet, whereas “cloud storage” refers to the practice of storing data on servers in order to make it accessible over the internet.

 The term “Cloud” is a catchall expression that is used to talk about a wide variety of virtual solutions and services that are available to both individuals and businesses.
 Be a master of the cloud with the help of this in-depth Cloud Computing Training, you will be able to learn the fundamental architectural principles that are essential for becoming an expert in the cloud.